On next to soft corrections to Drell-Yan and Higgs Boson productions: All order predictions for

-Generalising this, if we know $\Psi^c$ up to $n$th order, we can predict $({\cal D}_{2i-2n+1},{\cal D}_{2i-2n})$ and $\log^{2i-n}(1-z)$ at every order in $a_s^i$ for all $i$.
-Table[\ref{tab:Table1}] is devoted to summarise the predictions of the master formula.
+\end{small} Our predictions for $L^7_z, L^6_z$ and $L^5_z$ terms at fourth order for $\Delta_c$ agree with those of \cite{Moch:2009hr,Soar:2009yh,deFlorian:2014vta,Das:2020adl} predicted using physical evolution equations.
+As can be seen from (\ref{DY567}-\ref{gg567}), given the third order results, our master formula can predict three highest logarithms for fifth order onwards in $a_s$.
+For instance at $a_s^5$, we can predict $L^9_z,L^8, L^7_z$.
+Generalising this, if we know $\Psi^c$ up to $n$th order, we can predict $({\cal D}_{2i-2n+1},{\cal D}_{2i-2n})$ and $L^{2i-n}_z$ at every order in $a_s^i$ for all $i$. }

+Table[\ref{tab:Table1}] is devoted to summarise the predictions from the master formula for any given order of $a_s$.
 We also present the explicit structure of $\Delta_c$ till four loop in Appendix[\ref{ap:Delta}] as well as in the ancillary files with the \arXiv \ submission.

-The predictive power of the master formula to all orders in $a_s$ in terms of distributions and $\log(1-z)$ terms in $\Delta_c$ is due to all order structure of the exponent $\Psi^c$ and this can be further exploited to resum them.
-This is our next task.
+The predictive power of the master formula to all orders in $a_s$ in terms of distributions and $\ln(1-z)$ terms in $\Delta_c$ is due to the all order structure of the exponent $\Psi^c$ and this can be further exploited to resum them.
+We devote a separate section for this.}\\ So far, we have compared our higher predictions for SV and NSV logarithms obtained using the lower order results against those available in the literature and found that our all order master formula correctly predicts these logarithms. {For example, from the knowledge of the second order result for $\Psi^c$, we can correctly predict $\ln^5(1-z)$ and $\ln^4(1-z)$ terms} at third order.
+Even though this second order information is not sufficient to predict the lower order NSV logarithms, namely $\ln^k(1-z)$ for $k=3,2,1,0$ at $a_s^3$ level, we observe that our predictions for these logarithms agree with the known results for several color factors.

+In Table [\ref{tab:Table6}] we compare our predictions for $\ln^3(1-z)$ terms at the third order, which are obtained using $\Psi^c$ considered till $a_s^2$, against the known results for the DY production, Higgs productions in bottom quark annihilation and gluon fusion.
+As can be seen from the table, the master formula correctly predicts the results for many color factors.
+For instance, for DY, the predictions for color factors $C_F^3, C_F n_f^2, C_AC_Fn_f$ and $C_A^2C_F$ are matching with the exact results.
+However for the other color factors, certain third order information are required, which is represented as $\chi_i$ which when taken into account will reproduce the exact $\ln^3(1-z)$ terms at third order.